campus-cravings/campus-cravings.github.io/index.md

 ### Admin home page

-Management stuff for the owner to administer the website.
+Management stuff for the owner to administer the website. *In progress.*

 ### Add Vendor page

-Add a vendor for another food establishment.
+Add a vendor for another food establishment. *In progress.*

 ### User profile page

 ![](images/m1-user-profile.png)

 This page is where user profiles are created.
-Users can personalize a list of restaurants they love and notify themselves if a menu they like is available.
+Users can personalize a list of restaurants they like to eat at as well as cuisine styles.

 ### Foods available page